< Back to the Polytechnique Montréal portal

 Modeling marine microplastic emissions in life cycle assessment: characterization factors for biodegradable polymers and their application in a textile case study

-Felicitas Pellengahr, Elena Corella-Puertas, Valérie Mattelin, Nadim Saadi, Francesca Bertella, Anne-Marie Boulay et Yvonne van der Meer
+Felicitas Pellengahr, Elena Corella-Puertas, Valérie Mattelin, Nadim Saadi, Francesca Bertella, Anne-Marie Boulay and Yvonne van der Meer

 [img]